Buitragox/Buitragox/README.md

 ### Hey people of the internet

-I am a computer science student.
+I am a computer science student (very close to graduating).

 What I do:
 - Try out new things.